St John the Divine, Kennington

 St John the Divine, Kennington, is an Anglican church in London.
 The parish of Kennington is within the Anglican Diocese of Southwark.
 The church was designed by the architect George Edmund Street (who also built the Royal Courts of Justice on Strand, London) in the Decorated Gothic style, and was built between 1871 and 1874.
-Today it is a grade I listed building.
+Today it is a Grade I listed building.

-The church stands on Vassall Road, Kennington, in Vassall Ward in the London Borough of Lambeth.
+The church stands on Vassall Road, Kennington, in Myatt's Fields Ward in the London Borough of Lambeth.
 It is near Oval tube station and the Oval Cricket Ground.
 The spire can be seen clearly for miles around.